rs401/Bissues/README.md

 <!-- ROADMAP -->
 ## Roadmap

+See the [open issues](https://github.com/rs401/Bissues/issues) for a list of proposed features (and known issues).

+Future plans I have for this project are to bundle the project in a Docker image.
+Configure the application to use other database storage solutions.
+Add social login functionality.

 <!-- CONTRIBUTING -->
 ## Contributing

+If you would like to contribute, I would love to see your ideas and learn from them.

+1. Fork this repository
+2. Checkout a new branch
+3. Push your changes
+4. Submit pull request

+There is a first-timers pull request guide [here](https://github.com/firstcontributions/first-contributions).

 <!-- LICENSE -->
 ## License

-Distributed under the I-Haven't-Decided-Yet License.
+Distributed under the Apache License 2.0.
 See `LICENSE` for more information.